 Dr. Antonio D’Amore is a Research Assistant Professor in the Departments of Surgery and Bioengineering at the University of Pittsburgh.
 Dr. D’Amore received his MS in Mechanical Engineering from the University of Palermo, Italy, in 2004.
 He continued his studies at the Imperial College of London, United Kingdom, obtaining in 2007 an MS in Biomedical Engineering.
 In 2011, Dr. D’Amore earned his PhD in Biomechanics and Tissue Engineering from the University of Pittsburgh/University of Palermo.
-D'Amore also serves as Principal Investigator of the Fondazione RiMED.
+Dr. D'Amore also serves as principal investigator and head of the cardiac tissue engineering program at Fondazione RiMED.
 RiMED is an international partnership between the Italian Government, the University of Pittsburgh, and the University of Pittsburgh Medical Center (UPMC) aiming to establish a world class biomedical research and biotechnology center in Europe.
 His middle term mission as a RiMED investigator is to establish a successful cardiovascular tissue engineering and biomedical devices program in Italy at the Biomedical Research and Biotechnology Center .

 Since 2011, Dr. D’Amore has been with the McGowan Institute for Regenerative Medicine, serving as a post-doc in tissue engineering and biomechanics in the laboratory of McGowan Institute Director William Wagner, PhD.
 He continued on from 2013-2016 as a Research Associate, and in early 2017 moving into his current position of Research Assistant Professor.
 Since 2008, Dr. D’Amore has been a biotechnology and bioengineering industry consultant in both the U.S. and Italy.
-He is author of more than 110 publications including peer reviewed journal articles (>30), book chapters (2), international conference proceedings (>71), biomedical devices patents applications (7), and software to model biological systems.
+He is the author of more than 136 publications including peer-reviewed journal articles (>35), book chapters (2), international conference proceedings and abstracts (>85), biomedical devices patents applications (10), and software to model biological systems (2).
 From 2007, he has been the recipient of 2 pre-doctoral, 2 post-doctoral, and a number of other research awards, he obtained as PI or Co-I, which cumulatively secured funding for more than $1.3 M.